 President hopeful of early passage of Food Bill

-New Delhi: President Pranab Mukherjee today said food deprivation should not be allowed to continue in India and was hopeful of early passage of the proposed Food Bill.
+New Delhi: President Pranab Mukherjee on Friday said food deprivation should not be allowed to continue in India and was hopeful of early passage of the proposed Food Bill.

 Mukherjee expressed concern over declining growth in the farm sector but felt confident that agriculture will soon return to higher growth path.